-Alternatively, under lighter loads, the ripple current becomes a significant factor.
+Alternatively, under lighter loads, the ripple current due to the inductance becomes a significant factor.
 When light load efficiencies become more critical, a larger inductor value maybe desired.
-Larger inductance reduces the peak-to-peak inductor ripple current, which minimizes losses.
-The graph in Figure 5-2 illustrates the effects of inductance value at light load.
+Larger inductances reduce the peak-to-peak inductor ripple current, which minimizes losses.

+The graph in Figure 5-2 illustrates the effects of inductance value at light loads.